 Individuals can purchase carbon offsets directly, creating a sort of personalized internal carbon price.
 They can also tailor their approach to the market depending on what they see as the most important impacts of climate change.

 Even billionaires themselves have pumped millions of dollars of their personal money into the VCM.
-Their valuable investments helped fuel more market growth and inspire carbon removal startups to scale up and suck in more carbon from the air.
+Their valuable investments helped fuel more market growth and inspire CO2 removal startups to scale up.

 The greatest advantage of the VCM is the ability for companies and individuals to see the impact of carbon pricing directly.

 For instance, offsets purchased on the VCM can regrow forests, push cutting-edge CCS technologies, and even support local rewilding efforts.